Sumu-Ning/AES/README.md

   * ZCL_AES_UTILITY_TEST:
     * Testing cases of ZCL_AES_UTILITY, including encryption mode ECB, CBC, CFB, OFB, CTR, Testing of PCBC is not included yet.
 	* Testing Data is from http://csrc.nist.gov/publications/nistpubs/800-38a/sp800-38a.pdf
-    * Testing casse of No padding and PKCS #7 padding, but only in ECB, CBC and CTR mode.
+    * Testing cases of No padding and PKCS #7 padding, but only in ECB, CBC and CTR mode.